18 Data to constrain process model

 collect()

-We will go through the same steps to calculate carbon in the coarse woody debris.
+We will follow the same steps to calculate carbon in coarse woody debris.

 ## Filter by tower plot for log table